Jonathan2251/lbd/source/funccall.rst

 Recursion optimization
 ~~~~~~~~~~~~~~~~~~~~~~

-As last section, cpu032I cannot do tail call optimization in
+As last section, cpu032I cannot does tail call optimization in
 ch9_2_tailcall.cpp since the limitation of arguments size is not satisfied.
 If runnig with ``clang -O3`` option, it can get the same or better performance
 than tail call as follows,